Pathway to Profession

 If you have any trouble with your registration, please contact Career Services.
 You can also access the Big Interview Help Center for technical assistance.

 Internship & Job Search Assistance

-Whether you are looking for an internship for college credit or just for the experience, Career Services can assist you in finding internship connections and resources to help you build marketable skills and gain professional work experience before and after graduation.
+Whether you are looking for an internship for academic credit or “just” for the experience, Career Services can assist you in finding internship connections and resources to help you build marketable skills and gain professional work experience before and after graduation.
 We believe that every student should graduate with some type of experience relevant to their career goals!
 This can take many forms – internship, volunteer work, campus organizations, part time work, performances, or other involvement.
 When it comes to job and internship searching, we want to help you work smarter, not harder!
 Contact us anytime for help with job or internship searching!

 The Career Services office works to develop relationships with employers that will assist Friends University students and alumni in finding a great career fit.
-While Career Services does not provide job placement services, we do assist in creating opportunities for our constituents to dialogue with employers.
-Some of the services that are provided in the area of employer relations are listed below.
+While Career Services does not provide job placement services, we do assist in creating opportunities for our students and graduates to connect with employers.
+Some of these services include:

 A large part of the education Friends University students receive is focused on putting newfound knowledge and skills to use in the workforce.
 This is one reason our students and alumni are excellent candidates for employment in a wide variety of industries.